talyorLee/Leetcode/README.md

 #  Leetcode
       hi github
       this is the first time using github please

+# hello